mahi1722/PredictO/README.md

 Aiding health management and disease prediction

 # Requirements
-Intall the till needed packages using tth command :
+Install the till-needed packages using the command :
          pip install -r requirements. txt

 # Thank you!!